- First Name

 - About Me

-I am currently completing my PhD on the development of apprenticeship indentures in England (1250-1500).
+I recently completed my PhD on the development of apprenticeship indentures in England (1250-1500) (10.23889/SUthesis.59094).
 My areas of research include socio-economic experiences of apprentices and masters, and the interplay between indentures’ form and content and the nature and aims of English craft guilds.
 Part of my research project has involved calculating the cost of maintaining an apprentice, the results of which strongly suggest that apprentices cannot be considered ‘cheap labour’.

-I am also interested in the legal position of indentures and apprentices within the framework of common law, and the diplomatic of indentures and temporal and regional developments in their form.
+My thesis also considered the legal position of indentures and apprentices within the framework of common law, and the diplomatic of indentures and temporal and regional developments in their form.

-My research has been aided by a Postgraduate Bursary from the Economic History Society in 2016.
+My research was aided by a Postgraduate Bursary from the Economic History Society in 2016.